 Only available directly from the Undead Institute, we’ve got eight CSS cheat sheets that should help you put the hurt on the horde even faster.
 Cheat sheets include CSS Text Properties, Color Keywords, CSS Animation, Modern CSS Layout, CSS Gradients/Filters/Blend Modes, Responsive Design, CSS Specificity, and CSS Content & HTML Entities.

-Includes the books
+Includes the digital books

 – A Beginner’s Guide to Learning HTML (and Smacking Zombies Upside the Web Development)

 – Beginner CSS: Like Putting Lipstick on a Zombie